sararosecran/fuv_age/README.md

 FUV as age indicator

+full_analysis.py:
+Combines all of my Jupyter notebooks such that I output all plots needed for the paper.

 sierchio_fuv.py:
 Takes in Sierchio et al. 2014 catalog and uses astroquery to pull FUV magnitudes and errors from GALEX catlog.